spectrochempy/spectrochempy/docs/gettingstarted/install/install_mac.rst

         (base)  ~ $ conda update conda

-    you exact prompt may be different depending on the shell you are using and its configuration
+    your exact prompt may be different depending on the shell you are using and its configuration

 #.
-Add channels to get specific packages:
+Add channels to the base configuration to simplify the installation of specific packages from different sources:

     .. sourcecode:: bash

-        (base)  ~ $ conda config --add channels conda-forge (base)  ~ $ conda config --add channels cantera (base)  ~ $ conda config --add channels spectrocat
+        (base)  ~ $ conda config --add channels spectrocat (base)  ~ $ conda config --add channels conda-forge (base)  ~ $ conda config --add channels cantera

+    Note that the last line about cantera is only require if you intend to work the kinetics modules of |scpy|.

-#.
-Recommended: you can create a dedicated environment.
-We will name it
+#.  **Recommended**: you should create a dedicated environment in order to
+    isolate the changes made on the installed library from any other previous installation for another applcation.

-`scpy` in this
+    We will name this new environment :`scpy` in this example
-    example

     .. sourcecode:: bash

         (base)  ~ $ conda create -n scpy

-#.
-Recommended: switch to this environment.
-At this point, `(scpy)` should
+    Switch to this environment.
+At this point, `(scpy)` should appear before the prompt instead of `(base)`.
-appear before
-    the prompt instead of `(base)`.

     .. sourcecode:: bash